The Law Group of Northwest Arkansas to Offer Free Estate Planning for Survivors of Domestic Violence and Domestic Violence Workers in October

-The Law Group of Northwest Arkansas LLP (TLGNWA) is a full-service law firm assisting individuals and businesses in a wide range of practice areas.
+The Law Group of Northwest Arkansas PLLC (TLGNWA) is a full-service law firm assisting individuals and businesses in a wide range of practice areas.
 October is Domestic Violence Awareness Month in the U.S., and during this time, TLGNWA wants to help those who have survived such abuses and those who work to support them.
 The firm will offer free estate planning for survivors of domestic violence and those who work in agencies supporting survivors of domestic violence throughout October 2020.

 Teresa Mills, Chief Executive Officer of Peace at Home Family Shelter confirms the need for these services, “Estate planning is important for everyone, but for survivors of domestic violence it’s also about safety.
 It could be harmful for surviving family members if estate decisions are left up to chance.
 We are thankful for the continued partnership of Law Group of NWA and their new initiative to provide estate planning services free of charge for survivors of domestic violence in our community and those who work to support them.”